pangpang20/gaussdb-python/docs/basic/adapt.rst

     too.

-    Although silly, times with timezone are supported both by Python and by PostgreSQL.
+    Although silly, times with timezone are supported both by Python and by GaussDB.
 However they are only supported with fixed offset timezones:
     Postgres :sql:`timetz` values loaded from the database will result in Python `!time` objects with `!tzinfo` attributes specified as fixed offset, for instance by a `~datetime.timezone` value::